Loqsh/cavelab/README.md

 # Cavelab
-AI &amp; Computer Vision laboratory for rapid prototyping and scale deployment.
-Currently it will specialize in EM image alignment problem but will have generalizable features.
+Deep Computer vision toolkit for rapid prototyping and scale deployment using Tensorflow.
+Specifically developed for Peta-scale alignment, but highly generalizable.

 ## Setup
 ```